Mirzipan/Homm3_BG_Database/docs/units/magogs.md

 ## Notes

-- **Pack, Neutral** - Should the Magogs attack a unit and there is only a friendly unit adjacent to their target, then the friendly unit will take the 1 :damage:.
+- **Pack and Neutral** - Should the Magogs attack a unit and there is only a friendly unit adjacent to their target, then the friendly unit will take the 1 :damage:.